spark3dp/authentication-samples/NodeJs/README.md

 # spark-auth-sample-node

-This is a sample code for using spark authentication api.
+This code sample demonstrates use of the Spark authentication API.

-## Create application on Spark developer portal
+## Create an application on the Spark developers' portal

-Sign up to [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).
+Sign up to the [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).

-Set you Callback URL to be your server's path (i.e. http://your-server:3000/)
+In the app setting's API Keys tab, set the Callback URL to be your server's path (i.e. http://your-server:3000/)

 ## Configuration

 Open the config.js file:

- 1. Set your APP_KEY with your App Key.
+ 1. Set APP_KEY to your App Key.

- 2. Set your APP_SECRET with your App Secret.
+ 2. Set APP_SECRET with your App Secret.

 ## To run the server
 * [Install nodejs and npm](https://docs.npmjs.com/getting-started/installing-node)